btmills/docs/3-cluster-administration/system-tables.md

 This table returns information about the status and availability of servers within a RethinkDB cluster.
 There is one document per server that's ever been connected to the cluster and not permanently removed.

-This is a typical document schema for a server that's currently connected to the host server--that is, the server the client's connecting to when they query the `server_status` table.
+This is a typical document schema for a server connected to the host server--that is, the server the client's connecting to when they query the `server_status` table.
 If a server is *not* connected to the host server there will be differences noted below.

 ```js
 {